 Your personal well-being should come before all else while studying off-campus.
 Consider the important steps you should take to remain both healthy and safe while off-campus.
 While some precautions may just seem like an inconvenience, remember that the more time and thought you put into taking care of yourself, the much less likely you are to face any major personal problems during your experience.

-Also note that Lawrence will cancel a Lawrence-sponsored program or will withdraw its approval for study on a Lawrence-affiliated program, and will not provide funding or support for travel to a country or area of a country if a State Department level 4 travel advisory is in place.
+Also note that Lawrence will cancel a Lawrence-sponsored program, will withdraw its approval for study on a Lawrence-affiliated program, and will not provide funding or support for travel to a country or area of a country if a State Department level 4 travel advisory is in place.
 Any student travel to a country or area with a State Department level 3 travel advisory and/or a CDC level 3 travel warning must be proposed and approved through the exemption petition process outlined here.
 Lawrence does not support students participating on off-campus study programs or international travel in countries with these levels of caution.
 Any student travel to a country with an overall State Department level 1 or 2 travel advisory, but with level 3 or 4 areas/regions within the country, must provide a separate, signed statement declaring that that student will not enter those areas.
 Consult the US Department of State for additional information.
 This policy applies to students attending programs where such a warning or alert is in place before the program begins (even if there may not have been such a warning or alert for the host country when the student applied and/or was accepted to the program).

 Be sure to consult with your doctor before leaving for your program.
 Also consider the following other health-related matters before leaving: